Franciscofn123/Franciscofn123/README.md

 - 🎓 I studied statistics at the Pontifical Catholic University of Chile

-- 👨‍💻 All of my projects are available at [https://github.com/Franciscofn123](https://github.com/Franciscofn123)

 - 📫 How to reach me **francisco.fernandezffn3@gmail.com**

 <h3 align="left">Connect with me:</h3>